amirgrunhaus/fpl_model/README.md

 **There's some extra data in the directory, however, the data specified above is the most relevant and what I use in the notebooks.*

 **The ideal_teams directory contains png files of the ideal teams from fantasy_ideal_team.ipynb.*

-I'm currently working in new notebooks and will be updating the repository weekly.